samwrigley/laravel-support/README.md

 // Get all items published after the given dateTime
 ```

-Of course, local scopes can also be chained together if needed, for example:
+Of course, local scopes can also be chained together if needed.
+For example:

 ``` php
 $articles->month('January')->year('2018')->get();